Repository Management with Nexus

 The groupId in the Group column and the artifactId in the Artifact column identify each row in the search results table.
 Each row represents an aggregration of all artifacts in this Group and Artifact coordinate.

-The Most Popluar Version column displays the version that has the most downloads by all users accessing the Central Repository.
+The Most Popular Version column displays the version that has the most downloads by all users accessing the Central Repository.
 This data can help with the selection of an appropriate version to use for a particular artifact.

 The repository browser interface below the search results table will displays the artifact selected in the list in the repository structure with the same information panels available documented in Section 5.2, “Browsing Repositories”.
 An artifact could be present in more than one repository.
-If this is the case, click on the value next to "Viewing Repository" to switch between multiple matching repositories.
+If this is the case, click on the value next to Viewing Repository to switch between multiple matching repositories.

 The header for the Advanced Search contains a selector for the type of search and one or more text input fields to define a search and a button to run a new search with the specified parameters.

-The search results table contains one row per Group (groupId), Artifact (artifactId) and Version(version).
+The search results table contains one row per Group (groupId), Artifact (artifactId), and Version(version).

-In addition the Age column displays the age of the artifacts being available on the Central Repository.
+In addition, the Age column displays the age of the artifacts being available on the Central Repository.
 Since most artifacts are published to the Central Repository when released, this age gives you a good indication of the actual time since the release of the artifact.

 The Security Issues column shows the number of known security issues for the specific artifact.
 The License Threat column shows a colored square with blue indicating no license threat and yellow, orange and red indicating increased license threats.
-More information about both indicators can be seen in the Insight panel below the list of artifacts for the specific artifact.
+More information about both indicators can be seen in the Component Info panel below the list of artifacts for the specific artifact.